What is genital herpes?

 Do not use douches, perfumed soaps, feminine hygiene deodorants or other chemicals in the genital area.

-Avoid a lot of sunlight or heat since they may cause more blisters.
+Avoid a lot of sunlight or heat since this may cause more blisters.

 A warm bath may be soothing.

 If urination is painful, it may help to squirt tepid water over the genitals while urinating.